Erbschein beantragen

 - The amount of the fees depends on the value of the estate after deducting the debts of the testator.

-- For example, the issuing of a certificate of sole heir by the probate court costs
+- The issuance of a certificate of sole heir by the probate court, for example, costs

 - for an estate value of EUR 30,000 EUR 125.00,